Gandji94/Pizza_Shop/README.md

 # Pizza_Store

-A pizza store’s (with made-up data) performance was analyzed in the following project.
+A pizza store's annual performance in 2015 was analyzed in the following project.
 I have uploaded the store's data to a database.
 In this database, I have used SQL code to manipulate the data.
 Manipulation methods:
 - Aggregation functions(sum(), count() etc.)
 - Window function (lag() and row_number())